Percobain/nibiru-erc20/README.md

-# TCE Token - Nibiru ERC20 Project
+# TCE Token - Nibiru ERC20

 This project demonstrates the deployment of a custom ERC20 token (TCE Token) on the Nibiru blockchain testnet using Hardhat.